LaurenAStrong/Airbnb-EDA-Project/README.md

-# Airbnb User Booking Data Analysis
+# Airbnb User Bookings Data Analysis

-2022 Airbnb Python SQL and Exploratory Data Analysis, covering from extracting data to Python data science insights.
+This repository documents the process of extracting insights from multiple Airbnb datasets, joining them on a common key, cleaning them, analyzing for insights, and presenting the results with graphs and business-impactful summaries.

+The data is Airbnb user booking data from 2014 that was re-released in 2015.
+The data is in the data folder of this repository.